bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bowley.md

 **Arthur Bowley** was a leading statistician with an international reputation for his work on poverty.
 His expertise in mathematics meant that he played an important part in developing the mathematical basis of economics.
 He was a prolific author publishing many influential books.

 ### Mathematical Profile (Excerpt):
-* On 15 July 1856, James married Ann Elizabeth Jackson (1826-1861), to whom he had been engaged for eight years, at St Philip, Dalston; they had three children James Lyon Bowley (born 1857), Mary Elizabeth Bowley (born 1858) and Florence Ann Bowley (born 1859).
-* James and Maria Bowley had four children, all born in Bristol, Robert Lyon Bowley (born 1864), Ellen Maria Bowley (born 1866), Francis Bulmer Lyon Bowley (born 1868) and Arthur Lyon Bowley (born 1869), the subject of this biography.
 * James Bowley died on 1 January 1871 when Arthur was one year old.
-* At the 1871 Census, Maria Bowley is living at 26 Kingsdown Parade with her stepson James Lyon Bowley and her four children.
 * We have treated Arthur Bowley's background in some detail, particularly since it influenced his career being a factor in his research into poverty.
 * In 1879 James Bowley began his education at Christ's Hospital School in Newgate Street London.
 * This school was another strong influence on Bowley's character, giving him a life-long interest in social problems.